rdkcentral/firebolt-apis/requirements/governance.md

 ### 4.11.
 Sanctioned Forks
 From time to time an organization with access to the Requirements Repository may want to spearhead a new feature without going through the formal approval process.

-In this case the member may submit a request to the Approval Committee for a sanctioned fork inside the Requirements Repository, so that research and development can be done on the feature.
+In this case the member may submit a request to the Approval Board for a sanctioned fork inside the Requirements Repository, so that research and development can be done on the feature.

-The Approval Committee **MAY** grant or deny the request for a sanctioned fork.
+The Approval Board **MAY** grant or deny the request for a sanctioned fork.

 After the R&D is complete, the forking organization **MUST** submit the resulting requirements to the formal process and work to have them approved.

 The organization requesting the fork **MUST** be willing to migrate to the approved APIs, which may be different than the API in the fork.

-The Advisory Committee, and selected Working Group, **SHOULD** be willing to avoid unnecessary changes to make migration as easy as possible, without sacrificing the integrity of the Firebolt Open-Source Project’s goals.
+The Advisory Board, and selected Working Group, **SHOULD** be willing to avoid unnecessary changes to make migration as easy as possible, without sacrificing the integrity of the Firebolt Open-Source Project’s goals.

 ### 4.12.
 Release Versions
-The Advisory Committee has ownership of when to do major, minor, and patch releases of the Firebolt Requirements.
+The Advisory Board has ownership of when to do major, minor, and patch releases of the Firebolt Requirements.

 Releases **MUST** follow Semantic Versioning.

-Approved changes are all housed in the next branch until the Advisory Committee decides that the next branch warrants an officially released version of the requirements.
+Approved changes are all housed in the next branch until the Advisory Board decides that the next branch warrants an officially released version of the requirements.

-If a feature that requires a major version increment, i.e. a breaking change, is proposed, the Advisory Committee may decide to keep it unapproved so that any features requiring a minor version change can be pushed through the process.
-Management of this is the responsibility of the Advisory Committee.
+If a feature that requires a major version increment, i.e. a breaking change, is proposed, the Advisory Board may decide to keep it unapproved so that any features requiring a minor version change can be pushed through the process.
+Management of this is the responsibility of the Advisory Board.